pauleveritt/pauleveritt.github.io/src/articles/pylyglot/modules/index.rst

   work in browser-based JavaScript engines.
 We'll fix that in :doc:`../webpack/index`.

-- *Wrong module system*.
+- *Older module system*.
 Some frontend developers are adopting ES2015 (aka ES6) modules.
 Teaching that, however, requires teaching the Babel transpiler, as Node.js doesn't natively support ES2015 modules (because Chrome v8 doesn't support it, because the spec is